emmajanedrews/base-template/_posts/2018-04-17-colemere-realty-is-hiring-agents.md

 {% include youtube.html %}

-<center>We’re looking to expand our team with highly motivated agents.
-Are you interested?</center>

 A lot of you may not have heard about who we are, but **Colemere Realty is the oldest real estate company in the Salt Lake Valley**.

 Both Brian and I are third-generation Realtors.
 Our grandfather started Colemere Realty back in 1953, so **we’re excited to share our story of who we are and what exciting things we have to bring to the real estate industry**.